MISSION

 Bio

-William Sens, Jr. is an artist and a community organizer living in Los Angeles, California.
-He has spent six cumulative years living on the streets, volunteering as an activist for Unhoused Tenants Against Carceral Housing, Street Watch LA, Echo Park Rising, Food Not Bombs, and Earth First.
+Will Sens is an artist and a community organizer living in Los Angeles, California.
+He has spent six cumulative years living on the streets and has volunteered as an activist for Unhoused Tenants Against Carceral Housing, Street Watch LA, Echo Park Rising, Food Not Bombs, and Earth First.

 Graduate Student Researcher